 Understanding Egyptian Cuisine As It Is Today

 Greek; Syrian, Lebanese; Turkish, and Palestinian culinary influences are especially prevalent in the modern Egyptian diet, just as they have been for thousands of years already.
-Many visitors are also amazed at just how widespread British and French cuisine is in Egypt, and the fact that many British and French dining traditions are still practiced to this day.
+Many visitors are also amazed at just how widespread British and French food is in Egypt, and the fact that many British and French dining traditions are still practiced by a lot of Egyptians to this day.

 Of course, British and French influences arrived much more recently, but they too have become well-established.
-What makes eating in Egypt even more interesting, is the fact that people in different parts of the country favor different types of cuisine.
-These differences are particularly noticeable between the north and the south.
+What makes eating in Egypt even more interesting, is the fact that people in different parts of the country favor different types of food.
+These differences are particularly noticeable between Egypt’s northern and the southern regions.

 For example, the further north you go, and the closer you get to the coast, the more you will come across fish and fish-based dishes.
-On the other hand, if you head south, you will notice a considerable amount of spicy dishes which have a North African influence.
+On the other hand, if you head south, you will notice a considerable amount of spicy food which often has a strong North African influence.

-What to Eat In Egypt and What Not to Eat In Egypt
+Eating in Egypt – What to Eat, What Not to Eat

 Don’t Allow Too Much Caution to Get In the Way

 Many tourists who visit Egypt have lived and grown up in an almost sterile environment.
-While nobody is condemning this, it can and often does result in people becoming almost too paranoid to eat anywhere which doesn’t look immaculately clean and spotless.
+While nobody is condemning this, it can and often does result in people becoming almost too paranoid to eat food from any place that doesn’t look immaculately clean and spotless.
 To a great extent, it is perfectly understandable because nobody wants to get ill while on vacation.
 However, being overly cautious can strip away a great deal of value from your travel experience when it effectively prevents you from sampling new and often wonderful dishes which you might never have seen before.

 Our tour guides regularly become long lasting friends with our clients, and for good reason.
-They are exceptionally friendly and exceptionally knowledgeable, not only about the sites they visit with you, but also about everyday life in Egypt, and this knowledge extends to food as well.
-So, if you are ever in two minds about what to eat in Egypt, your guide will always be happy to offer you good honest advice.
+They are exceptionally friendly and exceptionally knowledgeable, not only about the sites they visit with you, but also about everyday life in Egypt.
+This knowledge extends to food as well.
+In short, your tour guide will be more happy to act as your personal food guide as well.
+So, if you are ever in two minds about what to eat in Egypt or about a particular dish you see on a menu, your guide will always be happy to offer you good honest advice.

-Also, if you book one of our Nile River cruises, or one of our other tour packages that include a Nile cruise, you will have even less reason to worry about what to eat in Egypt because our cruises include full board and lodging, meaning all your meals are included in the price.
-In short, providing you don’t expend too much energy thinking about what to eat in Egypt and what not to eat in Egypt, your journey through the Land of the Pharaohs can be a wonderful culinary experience.
+Also, if you book one of our Nile River cruises, or one of our other tour packages that include a Nile cruise, you will have even less reason to worry about what to eat in Egypt because our cruises include full board and lodging.
+This means that all your meals are included in the price.
+In short, providing you don’t expend too much energy thinking about what to eat in Egypt and what not to eat in Egypt, and providing you are will to try new types of food, your Egyptian vacation in the Land of the Pharaohs can be a wonderful culinary experience.